Ersson, Flyers pick up consecutive wins for first time this season

 The 19-year-old rookie still has nine points (four goals, five assists) through 11 games.

+"He's a great kid, he wants to do so well," Tortorella said.
+"But it's a lot, it's a lot for him."

-• The Flyers are scheduled to practice Friday in Voorhees, New Jersey before hosting the Bruins on Saturday (1 p.m.
+• The Flyers practice Friday in Voorhees, New Jersey before hosting the Bruins on Saturday (1 p.m.
 ET/NBCSP).

 Subscribe anywhere you get your podcasts: